sybrew/the-seo-framework/readme.txt

 		* TODO Odd database call on front-end looking for image... while custom is set...?
 		* When an empty description is supplied, the counter will now display `0` instead of nothing.
 		* TODO Tapping tooltips on Edge no longer makes them go away instantly.
 MSPointer + Click events clash? => Set buffer??
+		* TODO When latest post is protect or private, no description could've been generated on the blogpage (and other archives?).
+		* TODO - New bug: Homepage as blog's paginated canonical URL no longer points to the first page.
+		* TODO Separator selection description no longer overflows on EdgeHTML.

 * **For translators:**
 	* **Added:**